 Bois de Cologne

-Historical harps, recorders, serpent, portative, fiddle and violin, not a common instrumentation - and a very vital one.
-Old-time music is not mimicked here, but lived: atmosphere, density without fuss.
-In the center the music itself: Music from the Middle Ages, the Renaissance, the Early Baroque.
+Historical harps, recorders, serpent, portative, fiddle and violin, no all-star cast - and a very vital one.
+Old-time music is not mimicked here, but lived: atmosphere, density without bric-a-brac.
+At the center of the music itself: music from the Middle Ages, the Renaissance, the early Baroque.

-Bois de Cologne's music-making is characterized by a love of improvisation and experimentation: many of the old melodies not only require a careful, source-critical arrengement, but also an imaginative interpretation.
-To empathize with the music of bygone eras and to be inspired by it - these are important aspects of Bois de Cologne's work.
+The joy of improvisation and the joy of experimenting characterize the music making of Bois de Cologne: many of the old melodies not only require a careful, source-critical treatment, but also an imaginative interpretation.
+To empathize with the music of bygone eras and to be inspired by it - these are important aspects of the common work of Bois de Cologne.

-The instruments are excellent replicas of historical models.
-The Harp plays melody or continuo; the recorders, from the tiny sopranino to the (externally) edgy headhigh sub-bass, are air spirits, voices, tongue art and breath.
+The instruments are superb replicas of historical models.
+The Harp plays, depending on, voice or continuo; the recorders, from the tiny sopranino to the (externally) angular female-high subbass, are air spirits, voices; Tongue art and breath.
 The fidel, bordun-colored, gently in viola position.
 Bois de cologne, a wood that bears special fruits.

 The ensemble consists of a core that can expand depending on the project.
 From the duo recorder / harp to the quartet, different constellations are possible.
-The trio variant with gothic fiddle / violin is particularly specialized in medival music, the trio with two recorders and harp plays programs from early to high baroque.
+The trio variant with gothic fiddle / violin is particularly specialized in the music of the Middle Ages, the trio with two recorders and harp plays programs from early to high baroque.

 About tears, madness and humor